Angelesh1995/NewsWeek-Clone/README.md

 # Acknowledgments
-Thanks to anyone whose code was used for inspiration
+Thanks to Felipe, Angel, Ivan, Daniel and Paul.
+Great friends I have made on this journey.

 # License
 This project is MIT licensed.